PhychiasLokDansk/Laaerad/Trusk.md

 ### Trusk: Homeland of Kings

 > Today, everyone within the bounds of the Trusk Empire identifies as a Trusk.
-Drawing from chronicles, legends, and other sources, it is widely believed that the tribe known as the <ruby>Trusk<rt>图斯克</rt></ruby> first originated from a settlement nestled in the mountains west of the Strait.
-It is said they were called <ruby>tʰroko<rt>特洛扣</rt></ruby>—“makers” or “craftsmen”—by neighboring tribes, due to their superior skill in crafting.
+Drawing from chronicles, legends, and other sources, it is widely believed that the tribe known as the Trusk first originated from a settlement nestled in the mountains west of the Strait.
+It is said they were called tʰroko特洛扣—“makers” or “craftsmen”—by neighboring tribes, due to their superior skill in crafting.
 This word is thought to have gradually evolved into “Trusk” in the Trusk language. *—Latroda Kuileot, Trusk: A People, A Nation, A Dream*

 The Trusk were once an unremarkable tribe in the western highlands of what is now the Empire.
 After the Bronze Age, they rose swiftly, annexing neighboring tribes and eventually establishing a full-fledged city-state.
 The prevailing theory attributes their rise to the discovery of a large iron deposit nearby, which gave them an early technological advantage in metallurgy.